CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-02.md

 # Start the Mirroring Process

-1. **Begin Mirroring**
-   - Select **Mirror database**.
+1. Select **Mirror database**.
 Mirroring will now begin.

-   - Wait for 2 to 5 minutes, then select **Monitor replication** to see the status of the replication action.
+>**Note**: Wait for 2 to 5 minutes, then select **Monitor replication** to see the status of the replication action.

-   - After a few minutes, the status should change to **Running**, indicating that the containers are being synchronized.
+2. After a few minutes, the status should change to **Running**, indicating that the containers are being synchronized.

    - **Tip**: If you can't find the containers and the corresponding replication status, refresh the pane after a few seconds.
 In rare cases, transient error messages may appear; you can safely ignore them and refresh.

-   - When the mirroring finishes the initial copying of the containers, a date will appear in the **Last Refresh** column.
+>**Note**: When the mirroring finishes the initial copying of the containers, a date will appear in the **Last Refresh** column.
 If data was successfully replicated, the **Total Rows** column will show the number of items replicated.

 # Monitor Fabric Mirroring